-Any person witnessing an incident which was/or is capable of becoming an emergency is obliged to report the matter to the Port Management Officer and/or the emergency response agencies of Police, Fire or Ambulance.
+Any person witnessing an incident which was/or is capable of becoming an emergency is obliged to report the matter to the Port Manager and/or the emergency response agencies of Police, Fire or Ambulance.

-Emergency response actions are defined in greater detail in the Emergency Response Plan - TSV and Emergency Response Plan - Lucky Bay Terminal
+Emergency response actions are defined in greater detail in the Emergency Response Plan - TSV and Emergency Response Plan - Lucky Bay Terminal.
+An incident on an OGV must be reported to the Port Manager as soon as possible stating the nature of the emergency and any assistance required.
+If required the T Ports Crisis and Emergency Management Plan will be enacted to manage the response.

-7.4.
-MARINE INCIDENTS
+7.5.
+Marine Incidents

-The Master of a vessel has the responsibility to report any incidents to the Port Management Officer on VHF Channel 10 or on phone 0403 347 757 that occurs on or near his/her vessel or a malfunction that can cause risk or damage to the vessel or port infrastructure.
+The Master of a vessel has the responsibility to report any incidents to the Port Manager on VHF Channel 10 or on phone 0488 622 142 that occurs on or near his/her vessel or a malfunction that can cause risk or damage to the vessel or port infrastructure.

-8. MISCELLANEOUS
+8. Miscellaneous

 8.1.
-SAFETY & PPE
+Safety and PPE